In the Beginning

 You bring the wilderness, so I can learn to hunger

 It was in those dark times I started to pray, that I asked for help, that I delved into his word.
 And even when I doubted that he could ever pull me out, He always did.
-And that became my evidence of his faithfulness.
+And that became the evidence of his faithfulness.

 That he would take me from the pit and let me walk free, to look up at the Jacaranda trees forming an archway over the street, to make eye contact with the little golden doggy going by, to see a mother sharing a bagel with her son in the window of the bakery.